sojibislam9878/Notes_Block/readme.md

 ```

 ## Editor Setup
 #### For this project use this setup in your IDE Editor.
 Preferred `Cursor`.
 If you want to set another setup for your personal/portfolio/example/tutorial project, use another IDE Editor.
-Setup the `Cursor` IDE using the provided `*.code-profile`
+Setup the `Cursor` IDE using the provided `*.code-profile`# Notes_Block